CharlesYiu/number-app/README.md

 # Number App
-A MacOS based number editing app made for practice
+A MacOS based number editing app I am making for practice
 # Information
 - Uses Xamarin.Mac
 - The number 0 will be the default